csaid/csaid.github.io/_posts/2015-09-13-presidential-debates.md

 It's also interesting to look at how many times each of the candidates challenged Hillary Clinton, who was not on the stage.
 Jeb Bush mentioned her on five separate occassions, whereas Donald Trump never mentioned her at all.
 It's just a few data points, but it's consistent with Jeb's larger focus on the general election.

 {% include image.html url="/assets/hillary.png" %}

+I doubt any of this data is very predicitive of election outcomes, but it definitely seems to be related to current polling trends.
+Either way, it's pretty interesting to look at.
+I might make these plots for some of the other debates to see how these relationships change over time.

 <style>